-Email: admin@vcat.vic.gov.au Use this form to set out your reasons for contesting a planning and environment case at VCAT.
+Use this form to set out your reasons for contesting a planning and environment case at VCAT.
 These written reasons are called your statement of grounds.
-If you need assistance with this form call 1300 018 228 or email
+If you need assistance with this form call 1300 018 228 or email us at admin@vcat.vic.gov.au.

-CASE DETAILS Date that statement of grounds must be received by VCAT This is on the notice you received or the sign at the site.
-18/11/2019 VCAT reference number VCAT P2479/2018 Site address 43 Atkinson's Lane Dennington 3280 VOLIB DETAIL O
+Date that statement of grounds must be received by VCAT This is on the notice you received or the sign at the site.
+18/11/2019 VCAT reference number VCAT P2479/2018 Site address 43 Atkinso n's Lane Dennington 3280

-FOUR DETAILS AND STREET HERE THE STREET STREET, STREET STREET, STRE Name (objector, authority, company, other) Richard Ziegeler Contact person if different to above Telephone/Mobile 428579245
+Name (objector, authority, company, other) Richard Ziegeler

+Contact person if different to above

+Telephone/Mobile 428579245

 We email copies of orders, including the final decision, if you are a party.
-We do not send a printed copy as
+We do not send a printed copy as well.

-If you do not give us an email, printed orders may arrive after the decision is published and after other parties
+If you do not give us an email, printed orders may arrive after the decision is published and after other parties get it by email.

 If you give us your email address, it will be available on VCAT's records.
-These may be inspected by other
+These may be inspected by other parties and media.